 People with a low expression, on the other hand, are less willing to help other people.
 They tend to be more confrontational and often get into argumentative situations.
 Their view of people is less positive, which is why they are less likely to trust other people.

-Agreeableness may be the Big Five personality trait that is most strongly influenced by social desirability.
-Society and those around us generally want us to show high scores on this dimension.
+Agreeableness may be the Big Five personality trait most under the influence of social desirability.
+Society and those around us usually want us to show high scores on this dimension.
 Thus, it is more socially desirable to behave helpfully and be cooperative.
-However, it should not be forgotten that even a very high level of agreeableness can be problematic, for example, if a person is unable to assert himself out of fear of conflict or always puts the interests of others before his own.
+However, it should not be forgotten that even a very high level of agreeableness can be problematic.
+For example, if a person cannot assert himself at all for fear of conflict or always puts the interests of others above his own.

-People with a low level are therefore more emotionally stable and react less sensitively to stressors.
-These people also complain less about non-specific physical symptoms, such as headaches, stomach aches or nausea.
+Accordingly, people with a low level are more emotionally stable and react less sensitively to stressors.
+These people also complain less about non-specific physical symptoms, such as headaches, abdominal pain or nausea.

 What factors influence the Big Five personality traits?